Effective learning is accompanied by high dimensional and efficient representations of neural activity: Online Methods

 \subsection{GLM to extract stimuli responses from BOLD time series}

 From the BOLD time series of 0.5 Hz, we interpolate the data to obtain a time series corresponding to the frequency of presentation of stimuli during the value judgment session (at 1.75 s intervals).
-We then use a generalized linear model (GLM) to obtain the static responses to each of these stimuli, $\{\beta_i\}$, for 184 stimuli in each sequence, see Fig. \ref{fig:intro}b.
-From here we keep the results for the first 140 stimuli shown in each session out of all 184 stimuli.
-This choice was dictated by the fact that the MRI acquisition does not continue past the length of hemodynamic response for several of the last stimuli, thus providing inadequate data for GLM decoding.
+We then use a general linear model (GLM) to obtain the static responses to each of these stimuli, $\{\beta_i\}$, for 184 stimuli in each sequence, see Fig. \ref{fig:intro}b.
+This procedure is repeated from each ROI, such that each stimulus has a $\beta_i$ from each of the 83 ROIs.
+Hence, each stimulus can be embedded as a point in the 83-dimensional ROI space.
+From here we keep the results for the first 140 stimuli shown in each session out of all 184 stimuli, which jointly form a 140-point data cloud or geometric representation in this ROI space, see Fig. \ref{fig:dim}a.
+This choice to truncate the data past 140 trials was dictated by the fact that the MRI acquisition does not continue past the length of the hemodynamic response for several of the last stimuli, thus providing inadequate data for GLM decoding.